 As massive and looming as it may be, this set of stacked boxes is a home with a huge emphasis on tiny details.
-Strategic material choices, structural supports and fine-grained textures bring it back down to human scale, making it livable despite its lofty overarching appearance.
+Strategic material choices, structural supports and fine-grained textures bring it back down to human scale, making it livable despite its lofty overarching appearance as cantilevered rooms stretch out over each other.

 Weathered wooden slats have the same monolithic effect as board-formed concrete, giving the horizontal top-story box a vertical emphasis through thin seams and wood grain and reinforced by a mixed pattern of slotted window slices.
 Lighter knotted-wood accent shutters at the end of the element also serve to soften its dominating look as it hovers over the landscape.